LocalRoast8080/AnkiAI/README.md

 * spell check & clean up grammar on cards
 * expand on a cards answer (back) if the LLM deems it lacking

 My initial goal is to set up basic services for Anki operation and communicating with an AI LLM.
+The end goal is to be able to process my personal 300 card coding study deck.

+## Dependencies / Tech
+- Anki Desktop Windows Version - 23.10.1
+- Anki plug-in ~ AnkiConnect
+- Java 21
+- Spring Boot Starter Web
+- Lombok - 1.18.30 ~ Might be able to upgrade.
+Do not want to risk breaking MapStruct
+- MapStruct - 1.6.0
+- Lombok-MapStruct-Binding - 0.2.0
+- IDE plug-in ~ MapStruct Support
+- IDE plug-in ~ Lombok
+---
+## Project Planning

 ### AnkiService
 Is responsible for interfacing with Anki via the Anki Connect plug-in [docs here](https://git.sr.ht/~foosoft/anki-connect).
 This  service